 Business Idea Generation and Maturing

-A 40-hour online training course to understand and assimilate the key factors involved in making the leap from idea to sustainable business project.
+Capsule to inform the entrepreneur about the key factors involved in making the leap from idea to sustainable business project.

 With the support of